 - The Society’s finances will be audited independently

 A set of Rules governing the implementation of the Articles hereof may from time to time be voted by members at the OGM on a motion put before it by the Committee.

 The said rules shall be appended hereto and shall apply to members in the same manner as the Articles hereof.

-(a) two copies of each of the last five consecutive issues of the bulletin preceding the date of application.
+(a) copies of or links to of the publication twelve month preceding the date of application.
 If the issues do not specify the contents in English then a list of these contents, including keywords, shall be sent with the issues;

 (b) a completed application form; and